Retired woman in a pie chart

 Many younger baby boomers — those aged 55 to 64 — were able to benefit from the historic rises in both the housing and stock markets during the pandemic, enabling them to retire early with a financial boost.
 However, the pandemic also exacerbated wealth disparities for many, with some older workers losing their jobs due to shutdowns or finding themselves financially unable to retire early.
 Additionally, those who couldn't find a new job during the pandemic may have had to shift into retirement before they were financially or emotionally ready.

-income sources for retirees
+Chart of income sources for retirees

 Income